OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Create and maintain a lock
 - Articulate the purpose of locks and different techniques required to make a lock
-- Explain what compare-and-swap is and compare-and-exchange is
+- Implement a compare-and-swap and compare-and-exchange in a OS

 ### Semaphores

-- Explain what a semaphore is and why it is important to an OS
+- Define what a semaphore is and why it is important to an OS
 - Define the different types of semaphores
 - Show proficiency in using semaphores